 the show.

-"When you see the [the world] in only black and white, you miss the beauty of the gray."
+"When you see [the world] in only black and white, you miss the beauty of the gray."

 WHAT'S IT ABOUT?
 Jillian Pace (19, British American) on vacation in Hawaii, finds a shadow realm behind the aspirational affluent sugar culture: racism against Asians propped up with misinformation and missteps set to alter a nation’s destiny and hers.
 Vulnerable and fed up with socialites overlooking Japanese contributions, she leaps at a unique proposition (via Juni Fukawa, Nisei house servant/spy)―be strong like bamboo and bring equilibrium [for the Japanese] skewering elitism at the source―a powerful Honolulu newspaper where she works in two treacherous worlds as a spy for the Japanese.